vss96/blog/content/about.md

 Hi there! :wave: I'm Vikas Shetty (_you can call me Vss_).

 I work as a Software Developer @  [sahaj.ai][sahaj] where I help clients solve a variety of Engineering and ML problems.
-My area of interests include but not limited to Mathematics, Distrbuted systems, Computer Vision and Rust.
+My area of interests include but not limited to Mathematics, Distributed systems, Computer Vision and Rust.

 Besides programming, I'm also an amateur Technical Writer.
 My [blog](../blog/) is one source where you can find most of my up-to-date written content.